AndyJiang0818/Algorithms-Project-2/README.md

 and use a for loop for any other size object.

 Also, added two private variables, row and column for ReadPoints2D function utilized stl array for this program.

+## Run
+To compile on terminal type:
+  make clean
+  make all

+To delete executables and object file type: make clean

+To run:
+./test_points2d

+To run with a given file that is redirected to standard input:

+./test_points2d < test_input_file.txt